slalombuild/terraform-atmos-accelerator/docs/GETTING-STARTED.md

 ## Overview

 The terraform accelerator is a new project template for provisioning infrastructure as code in AWS, Azure or GCP.
-Typically you would use this accelerator after using a cloud-specific accelerator to setup an account hierarchy (such as the AWS Landing Zone Accelerator or the Azure Cloud Adoption Framework).
+Typically you would use this accelerator *after* using a cloud-specific accelerator to setup an account hierarchy (such as the AWS Landing Zone Accelerator or the Azure Cloud Adoption Framework).
 Every cloud operator provides their own bespoke setup framework, and we believe it's best to use their tools.

 There are 4 main use cases for this accelerator:

 * Use the accelerator to provision and manage infrastructure in one or more clouds
+  * Before using this accelerator
   * Setup your local environment
   * Setup the project
   * Configure stacks of components